myshmeh/cookie-handler/README.md

 # Cookie Handler

-## Handy cookie handler in JavaScript
+A handy cookie handling class in JavaScript :cookie: